 One more problem, not with the equipment but with operating companies being un-professional.

-On the photo right we have three problems.
+In the photo right we have four problems.

 NOFI Current Buster™ family